Internships & Volunteer Opportunites

 Applicants must be passionate about poetry or literature, have strong writing and proofreading skills, have experience doing independent research, be comfortable working on solo and collaborative projects, and have coursework or experience working with language in various voices.
 Prior experience preparing a manuscript for publication or working with campus literary journals or other publications is a plus.

-Usually based in Port Townsend, Washington, but will be remote for Fall 2021, our 3–5 month internships are on a trimester schedule from January–May, June–August, and September–December.
+Our 3–5 month internships are on a trimester schedule from January–May, June–August, and September–December.
 End dates are flexible.
-Interns work the equivalent of 3 days/week during regular Monday–Friday, 9–5 in their time zone.
 Those interested in an intensive experience work the equivalent of 4 days/week at the Press.
+Interns will work between 24-32 hours a week; schedules are flexible and will be determined together with the Internship Program Manager after orientation.